royward/pseudo-double/README.md

 ### 128 bit signed integers

-gcc uses __int128.
+gcc/g++/clang uses __int128.
 This is required for multiplication, division, pow and atan2.

 ### Count leading zeros

-gcc uses __builtin_clzll.
+gcc/g++/clang uses __builtin_clzll.
 This is required for all functions.
 For x86-64 the intel intrinsic _lzcnt_u64 is available.

 # Other notes